monatis/clip.cpp/README.md

 This is not ready for use yet, and it needs some more work to implement tokenization, causal attention and varification of numerical equivalence.

 ## Roadmap
+- [ ] Implement Quick GELU.
+- [ ] Implement propor bicubic interpolation
 - [ ] Implement causal attention in text model and varify its correctness.
-- [ ] Varify numerical correctness of vision model.
 - [ ] Implement tokenization.
 - [ ] Do benchmarks and announce the results.